emotz/passwordkeeper/README.md

 Open project in *VSCode*, press `ctrl-shift-d`, select `Both` for launch configuration and press `f5`.

+## Linting

+You probably want to `npm install` from your host machine as well to have your editor access to the tools like `eslint`.
+After that (or if you installed `eslint` globally) you can do `npm run lint -s` to lint the entire project.

 ## Advanced: Build & Run

 For more precise control, after `vagrant up` you can ssh into virtual machine by